Bolsonaro aims to expedite cash payments to poorer Brazilians

 Bolsonaro, who has been critical of state governments restricting economic activity to combat the pandemic, visited a market area outside the federal capital on Sunday to stress the message that lockdown measures should be relaxed.

-$1 = 5.1484 reais Reporting by Lisandra Paraguassu Writing by Ana Mano Editing by Brad Haynes
+Reporting by Lisandra Paraguassu; Writing by Ana Mano; Editing by Brad Haynes